calum74/sequence/docs/tutorial.md

 5. `seq(int a, int b)` returns a sequence of integers, in the inclusive range a-b.

+6. `seq(std::basic_istream<T> &)` returns a sequece that iterates the streambuf of a stream.

+7. `list(...)` creates a sequence of the given elements.

 All of these operations are O(1) and efficient.
-All they really do is wrap the underlying collection in a different type.
+All they really do is wrap the underlying collection with a different interface.

-The return type of `seq` is unspecified, but it can be stored in an `auto` variable, iterated using a `for` loop, or passed to a function taking a `const sequence<T> &`.
+The return type of `seq` is unspecified, but it can be stored in an `auto` variable, iterated using a `for` loop, or passed to a function taking a `const sequence<T> &` argument.

-As a simple example, this `seq()` function wraps a `vector` to create a sequence:

 The example [creation.cpp](../samples/creation.cpp) shows the various ways that sequences can be created: